-Prerequisite: Mass Media 225 and 370.
+Prerequisite: Mass Media 225, and Mass Media 370 or Graphic Design 201

 MASS 385 Chinese Visual Culture Through Advertising L, M

 This interdisciplinary course is a study of visual culture in China since the early 20th century through selected texts and illustrations.
 Visual culture in this course is broadly defined, with a focus on texts and visual art in mass culture, such as advertisements, popular prints, posters, and video clips.
 This course is to use texts as well as advertising and other elements of visual art in mass culture as means of communicating socio-cultural information that students will use to learn about culture, economy, and society in modern China.
 The study of culture is both visual and textual.
 Cross-listed as CHIN 371.